On Positive Geometry and Scattering Forms for Matter Particles: ``Color is Kinematics" for (Anti-)Fundamental States

 In this sub-section, we connect projectivity of the (anti-)fundamental scattering without flavor structure to generalized Jacobi identities for kinematic numerator factors.

-We first consider the usual scattering form~(\ref{form}) in big kinematic space $\mathcal{K}_{n}^{\star}$.
-Projectivity of a differential form is defined as the invariance under a local GL($1$) transformation $S_{I}\rightarrow \Lambda(S)S_{I}$.
+We review projectivity of the adjoint scattering form before examining two generalizations: scattering forms where all $\mathfrak{f}$-$\mathfrak{af}$ pairs have different flavor and scattering amplitudes where all $\mathfrak{f}$-$\mathfrak{af}$ pairs have the same flavor. \\ We now review implications of projectivity for adjoint scattering forms.
+We consider the usual scattering form~\eqref{form} in big kinematic space $\mathcal{K}_{n}^{\star}$.\footnote{Note that the scattering form in eq. ~\eqref{form} is defined in small kinematic space, $\mathcal{K}_{n}^{k}$, while we are now defining the same form in big kinematic space, $\mathcal{K}_{n}^{\star}$.}.
+Projectivity of a differential form is defined as invariance under a local GL($1$) transformation $S_{I}\rightarrow \Lambda(S)S_{I}$.
 Projectivity of the scattering form in $\mathcal{K}_{n}^{\star}$ could be used to derive Jacobi identities for kinematic numerator factors \cite{Arkani-Hamed:2017mur}.
 To see this, note that the $\Lambda$ dependence of the scattering form under a local GL($1$) transformation is

 where $S_{J_{b}}$ denote the $(n{-}4)$ propagators shared by a triplet of graphs and the ``$\ldots$'' denotes the same expression for all other triplet.
 It is clear that the $\Lambda$-dependence only vanishes if the kinematic numerators obey Jacobi identities.
 It is key that we are only considering projectivity in big kinematic space, as the $d\log(s_{I})$ factors would be related by linear relations in small kinematic space.
-Such linear relations could lead to cancellations between triplets. \\ Unlike the adjoint case, the (anti-)fundamental scattering form~\eqref{scatterinfoss} with $k>1$ distinct flavor $\mathfrak{f}$-$\mathfrak{af}$ pairs cannot be projective.
-This is obvious already at four-points.
-A generic $k=2,n=4$ scattering form takes the form,
+Such linear relations could lead to cancellations between triplets. \\ In small kinematic space, projectivity of the adjoint scattering form implies BCJ relations between different partial amplitudes.
+Importantly, while the numerator Jacobi identity implies BCJ relations, BCJ relations do not imply the Jacobi numerator identity.
+In the language of positive geometry, while projectivity in big kinematic space implies projecitivty in small kinematic space, projectivity in small kinematic space does NOT imply projectivity in big kinematic space.
+The corresponding generalizations of the Jacobi kinematic identity which obey BCJ relations were explored in \cite{BjerrumBohr:2010zs}.
+To derive BCJ relations from projectivity in $\mathcal{K}_{n}$, one takes a GL($1$) transformation of the scattering form in $\mathcal{K}_{n}$, finding an undesirable term proportional $d\log(\Lambda)$.
+One then pulls back this differential form back to various $(n-4)$-dimensional sub-spaces, finding what condition the vanishing of the pull-back imposes.
+For example, consider the $n=4$, $k=0$ scattering form: